-It is important for an organization to understand the value of each supplier and prioritise on the basis of same.
+It is important for an organization to understand the value of each supplier and prioritize on the basis of the same.
 Nature of products and services also play a key role in strategizing the supplier relationships.

 Recommended Posts: Your Supplier On-Boarding Checklist

-To successfully achieve the supplier management challenges, here are some essential tips.
+To successfully achieve supplier management challenges, here are some essential tips.